Working With Emotions

 Meditation Positions and Posture

-Sitting is the most common meditation posture we teach at Ten Percent Happier but you don't have to sit to meditate.
+Sitting is the most common meditation posture we teach at Happier but you don't have to sit to meditate.
 The goal is to maintain an alert focus on whatever anchor you've chosen — like your breath, sounds in your environment, the feeling of your feet on the floor, or your hands.
 Meditation isn't restricted by position, ability, or equipment, so try some different options and see which ones work for you.

 Sitting Meditation